Topaz1618/GPTBot/README.md

 # Copyright and License
-GPTBot is licensed under the MIT License.
+GPTBot is licensed under the [MIT License](LICENSE) License.
 Refer to the LICENSE file for more information.

 Please feel free to ask any questions or provide suggestions.
 Thank you for using and contributing to GPTBot!